-Council and management establish goals and objectives that measure the performance and effectiveness of the City.
-Financial policies and guidelines are developed so that the Council can monitor the performance of the City.
-This section contains a summary of the various accounting and financial policies that are used to develop the annual budget and to prepare the Comprehensive Annual Financial Report.
+Council and management collaborate to establish goals and objectives that measure the performance and effectiveness of the City.
+Financial policies and guidelines are developed in order for Council to monitor the performance of the City.
+This section contains a summary of the various accounting and financial policies that are used to develop the annual budget and to prepare the CAFR.